Mage (comics): Awards

 The trade paperback, Mage: The Hero Discovered, Vol. 1 was a top votegetter for the Comics Buyer's Guide Fan Award for Favorite Reprint Graphic Album for 1999.

 Other media

-In June 2002, Zack Snyder took over directing the film adaptation, after F. Gary Gray left the project to remake The Italian Job, for Walt Disney Pictures with Spyglass Entertainment producing the film, but in 2010 the rights were picked up by producer Lloyd Levin.
+In June 2002, Zack Snyder took over directing a film adaptation, after F. Gary Gray left the project to remake The Italian Job, for Walt Disney Pictures with Spyglass Entertainment to produce the film.
+In 2010 the rights were picked up by producer Lloyd Levin.
+As of 2025 there are no further news of this project.